List of Shortland Street characters introduced in 1994: Rebecca Frost

-Rebecca (Becky/Becs) Frost appeared as a regular character for 3 years.
+Rebecca (Becs) Frost appeared as a regular character for 3 years.
 She arrived as the paramedic partner of Sam Aleni (Rene Naufahu) and an old nursing school friend of Jo Jordan (Greer Robson).

-Rebecca soon orchestrated a second job as Chris Warner's (Michael Galvin) nurse following his spinal injury in a car accident.
+Rebecca orchestrated a second job as Chris Warner's (Michael Galvin) nurse following his spinal injury in a car accident.
 It soon turned out Rebecca was out for revenge after Chris played around with her sister Janet.
 Chris was not phased by her attempts at revenge and she developed a degree of empathy for him, however when Chris accidentally suffered a fall, the truth is revealed and Rebecca is fired from being his nurse.
 Rebecca then moved into the McKenna's home to supervise Rachel McKenna (Angela Bloomfield) whilst her parents were on holidays.
 When the McKennas returned, Jo invited her to move into her share house with Stuart Neilson (Martin Henderson) and Kristy (Angela Dotchin).
-However, Stuart soon professed his feelings for her which she didn't reciprocate, and moved into Sam and Carmen's (Theresa Healey)share house.
+However, Stuart professed his feelings for her which she didn't reciprocate, and moved into Sam and Carmen's (Theresa Healey)share house.
 Rebecca found that living, working, and socialising with Sam was too much for their relationship to handle and moved back into Kristy's place after Jo leaves town.
-Rebecca soon discovered Chris's drug addiction and arranged for him to go into rehab.
+Rebecca discovered Chris's drug addiction and arranged for him to go into rehab.
 After being suspended from the ambulance service for speeding in Chris's car, Rebecca started working as a nurse at the clinic and began dating Chris.
-However, Rebecca struggled with the change of pace with hospital nursing and Chris left for a holiday in Rarotonga without her.
-In Chris's absence, she develops feelings for Manny Atutahi (Albert Belz) to which caused Chris to act out in jealousy.
+Rebecca struggled with the change of pace with hospital nursing and Chris left for a holiday in Rarotonga without her.
+In Chris's absence, she develops feelings for Manny Atutahi (Albert Belz) which caused Chris to act out in jealousy.
+The relationship Manny was short lived as he began a relationship with Rachel.